The King Blues: Breakup and reformations

 Itch's full-length album The Deep End was produced by John Feldmann and released on Red Bull Records.
 It included guest appearances from Taking Back Sunday, Matisyahu, Less Than Jake and Rancid.
 Lead single "Another Man" reached platinum sales in Australia and stayed in the top 40 for 5 months.

-Jamie Jazz started a project with guitarist Paul Mullen (Yourcodenameis:milo, The Automatic).
+Jamie Jazz started a project with guitarist Paul Mullen (Yourcodenameis:milo, The Automatic), Bleach Blood.
 Bleach Blood signed with The King Blues previous record label Transmission Recordings and released their first record, a 4-track EP The Young Heartbreaker's Club in 2012 and a full-length album entitled All The Sides of a Circle in 2013 before breaking up.

 On 6 May 2014, Itch, Jamie Jazz and Fruitbag briefly reunited for a three-song one-off encore after Itch's set at the 100 Club in London.

 On 25 November 2015, The King Blues announced their return with a post on their Facebook page linking to a news article from Kerrang! with the accompanying message of "Guess who's back and pissed off again".
 On 12 February 2016, they released the EP Off With Their Heads along with a music video.

 The King Blues were support for Enter Shikari on their February 2016 Mindsweep Tour which culminated at a sold-out show in London's Alexandra Palace.